AtreeHeart/OSpred/README.md

-# OSpred
+# OxSpred
-OSpred is an XGboost-based model that annotates the intracellular oxidative stress state of cells using transcriptome profiling.
+OxSpred is an XGboost-based model that annotates the intracellular oxidative stress state of cells using transcriptome profiling.

 ## Installation